HermanL02/WarwickUniversity-Notes/visa/Nice_Dec_25_28.md

 ## Day 3: Day Trip and Relaxation
 - Full Day:
-  - Take a day trip to a nearby town (e.g., Eze or Monaco).
+  - Take a day trip to a Monaco
-  - Explore the local area and enjoy regional cuisine.
+  - Explore the local area and go local restaurants
 - Evening:
   - Return to Nice.
   - Relaxing dinner at a seaside restaurant.